Kav-K/GPTDiscord/README.md

 `!gs <setting> <value>` - Change a model setting to a new value

 `!g <prompt>` Ask the GPT3 Davinci 003 model a question.

+`!gu` Estimate current usage details (based on davinci)

+`!gs low_usage_mode True/False` Turn low usage mode on and off.
+If on, it will use the curie-001 model, and if off, it will use the davinci-003 model.